Wi-Fi Extender/Repeater with Bridged AP over Ethernet

 Use an Ethernet cable to connect your computer to one of the LAN ports (not the Internet/WAN port) of the wireless AP.

-If you use a notebook, turn off WiFi while configuring to only have a wired IP connection to your “to be” configured wireless AP.
+Be sure to turn off WiFi on your computer while configuring to ensure that the only network connection is via Ethernet between your computer and your “to be” configured wireless AP.

-Go to Network → Interfaces and click on the Edit button of the LAN interface.
-Ensure you are on the General Settings tab.
+Set a static LAN address: Go to Network → Interfaces and on the General Settings tab, click on the Edit button of the LAN interface.

-but this guide will show how configure a static IP address too.
+this guide will show how configure a static IP address for it.

 By default, the main router will have an address of 192.168.1.1, so use 192.168.1.2 (or similar).

-The address should be on the same subnet as your main router, but out of the DHCP range used when assigning addresses to connected devices.
+The wireless AP's address should be on the same subnet as your main router, but outside the DHCP range used when assigning addresses to connected devices.

 When adding multiple wireless APs, you could use 192.168.1.3, 192.168.1.4, etc.